 If you are looking to develop a charm for non-Kubernetes infrastructure, Juju can be easily set up to work with a local LXD provider.
-Those instructions can be found here: Using LXD with Juju
+To learn more, see Using LXD with Juju.

 Advanced charm development may require integrating with larger deployments.
 In those cases, a local MicroK8s or LXD provider may not be sufficient.
 Instructions for configuring Juju to work with larger deployments can be found here: